jrpool/jsonresume-theme-a11y/README.md

 `<h2 title="Languages known">Cobol, Go</h2>`
 </blockquote>

-In these examples, “Languages known” may be the rendered form of `languages`, `langs`, or some other string in your source file.
+In these examples, “Languages known” is an introducer.

 #### Eligible strings

-Some property names and other strings in your source file are eligible for conversion into headings and titles.
+The following strings in your source file are introducers:

-If your source file complies with the project standard described above under “Basic usage”, the property names in your source file and one additional name specific to this application, namely `creditTo`, are used as headings or titles.

-If you extend the project standard by using other options described in this “Advanced usage” section, the following string-type property values, too, are used as headings:

-- The value of any `tableLeftHead` property is an array of arrays.
-Each inner array represents a table row.
-The **first** element of each inner array is a string that represent the content of the first cell of its row, which is a heading for the row.
-- The value of any `tableTopHead` property is an array of arrays.
-Each inner array represents a table row.
-The **first** inner array represents the first (top) row of the table.
-That row contains strings that represent the headings of all the columns.
-- The value of the `title` property of any object in your source file is rendered as a metafact about that object as rendered.
+- Non-hidden property names
+- Values of `title` properties
+- First cells of `tableLeftHead` rows
+- Cells in first `tableTopHead` row

 #### Method

+Before this theme renders an introducer in an output file, the theme first checks to see whether you want it “translated”.
+That means converted from its text in the source file to some other text.

-To convert any string that is eligible for conversion, include a `legend` property at the root level of your source file.
+To tell the theme to translate introducers, include a `legend` property at the root level of your source file.
 Make the value of the `legend` property an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an object.
-The `data` object should have a property for each string that you want converted.
-That property’s name is the string, and its value is the string you want rendered.
+The `data` object should have a property for each introducer that you want translated.
+Use the original text as the property name, and the translation as the property value.

 Example: